Approaching Test Time Augmentation in the Context of Uncertainty Calibration for Deep Neural Networks: Background

 Additionally, the model $f$ is considered \textbf{strongly calibrated} if

 As stated in \cite{guo2017calibration}, achieving perfect calibration is impossible in practical settings.
-Furthermore, the probability values in the left hand side of both \eqref{calibration} and \eqref{strong_calibration} cannot be computed using finitely many samples, which motivates the need for scoring rules to assess uncertainty calibration.
+Furthermore, the probability values in the left hand side of both \eqref{calibration} and \eqref{strong_calibration} cannot be computed using finitely many samples, which motivates the need for evaluation metrics to assess uncertainty calibration.